altinukshini/conky_blue/README.md

 For more visit: http://conky.sourceforge.net/

 ##Configuration Files##
-clock_rings.lua
-conkyrc
+clock_rings.lua & conkyrc

-Configurations are modified and adapted by me.

-Clock Rings by Linux Mint (2011) reEdited by A.U
+Clock Rings by Linux Mint (2011) reEdited by me.

 This script draws percentage meters as rings, and also draws clock hands if you want!
 It is fully customisable; all options are described in the script.
 This script is based off a combination of my clock.lua script and my rings.lua script.